-Rechner Sensors is a global leader in capacitive-sensing technologies for automation, level control, and quality control applications.
+Rechner Sensors utilise innovative sensing technologies for automation, level control, and quality control applications.

 Capacitive Proximity Sensors / Switches